Promist-Moon/tp/docs/UserGuide.md

 Type some commands into the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>

 Some example commands you can try:
-* `list` : Lists all contacts.
+* `list` : Lists all student contacts.

-* `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney` : Adds a contact named `John Doe` to the contact list.
+* `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 t/friends t/owesMoney` : Adds a student named `John Doe` to the student list.

-* `delete 3` : Deletes the 3rd contact shown in the current list.
+* `delete 3` : Deletes the 3rd student shown in the current list.

-* `clear` : Deletes all contacts.
+* `clear` : Deletes all students and lessons.

 * `exit` : Exits the app.